Marker Logo

 In the early 1990s, the Friends of La Guardia Place raised funds to renovate the barren public plazas along the east side of the street.
 The buildings along this stretch had been razed decades earlier to make way for the never built Fifth Avenue South connector to the unrealized Lower Manhattan Expressway.
 As part of these landscape improvements, the Friends commissioned this sculpture of La Guardia for the neighborhood in which he was raised.

 Having considered the designs of several artists, The monument committee selected Neil Estern’s active full-figure representation, in which La Guardia is shown gesticulating in mid-stride, with his mouth wide open in speech.
-Brooklyn-based sculptor Estern, formerly president of the National Sculpture Society, also created the statue of John F. Kennedy in Grand Army Plaza, Brooklyn, as well as a sculpture of Franklin Delano Roosevelt, Eleanor Roosevelt, and
+Brooklyn-based sculptor Estern, formerly president of the National Sculpture Society, also created the statue of John F. Kennedy in Grand Army Plaza, Brooklyn, as well as a sculpture of Franklin Delano Roosevelt, Eleanor Roosevelt, and their dog, Fala, at the FDR memorial

 Fiorello La Guardia Statue image.
 Click for full size.

-Photographed By Larry Gertner, June 16, 2016
+Photographed by Larry Gertner, June 16, 2016

 2. Fiorello La Guardia Statue